Seeking Alpha vs The Motley Fool vs Morningstar vs Zacks: Which Is Best?

 You also get access to Morningstar's analysts' pre-filtered investment lists to get ideas straight from the team or set up your own screener with any of more than 200 unique data points.

 Plus, its objective and continuous analysis will always keep you on top of why your stocks are moving.
+Unlike Seeking Alpha, this analysis is opinion-free, giving you the space to draw your own conclusions.

 Morningstar Investor also comes with a number of portfolio analysis tools to measure your asset allocation across region, industry, and valuation so you always know exactly how concentrated you are in each area.

-Ratings, objective analysis, and portfolio insights — that's what you'll get with Morningstar Investor.
+Your own system of ratings, investment ideas, objective analysis, and portfolio insights — that's what you'll get with Morningstar Investor.

 What he discovered was that when Wall Street analysts adjusted their earnings estimates, stock prices tended to follow in the near- to medium-term.